vercel/next.js/errors/next-prerender-data.md

 #### Why This Error Occurred

-When the experimental flag `dynamicIO` is enabled Next.js expects you to explicitly describe whether data accessed during render should be evaluated ahead of time, while prerendering, or at Request time while rendering.
+When the experimental flag `dynamicIO` is enabled, Next.js expects you to explicitly describe whether data accessed during render should be evaluated ahead of time, while prerendering, or at Request time while rendering.

 Data in this context refers to both reading from the Request using Next.js built-in Request functions like `cookies()`, `headers()`, `draftMode()`, and `connection()` functions, Next.js built-in Request props `params`, and `searchParams`, as well as any asynchronous data fetching technique such as `fetch()` or other network request library or database clients and more.